Industrial Intrusion CTF

 Steps Taken

-• I was able to find a user that went by the name solstice tech1 on github with two suspicious repositories which I promplty downloaded named staging panel and ot-auth-monitor.
+- I was able to find a user that went by the name solstice tech1 which can still be found on github at https://github.com/solstice-tech1/.
+They have two repositories named staging panel and ot-auth-monitor.

 OSINT 2